-Siena is one of the most loved and visited cities in Tuscany, a place rich in history and art, but also with strong traditions, mainly linked to its districts (“Contrada”) and the famous Palio di Siena.
-What makes Siena so fascinating and loved is the fact that it has remained intact as in the Middle Ages.
-Visiting Siena is therefore a kind of time travel.
+Siena is one of Tuscany’s most loved and visited cities, rich in history and art, and has strong traditions, mainly linked to its districts (“Contrada”) and the famous Palio di Siena.
+Siena is so fascinating and loved that it has remained intact as in the Middle Ages.
+Visiting Siena is, therefore, a kind of time travel.

-One day in Siena is certainly not enough to experience the city in all its nuances, much less to visit all its treasures.
+One day in Siena is certainly not enough to experience the city’s nuances, much less to visit all its treasures.
 In one day, however, with a little organization, you will certainly be able to see the main attractions of Siena and appreciate its charm and atmosphere.

 Piazza del Campo